Inertial evolution of non-linear viscoelastic solids in the face of (self-)collision: Contact forces, admissible test functions, and their convergence

 the uniform convergence of $\eta_k$ to $\eta$ and the uniform continuity of $\eta$, we get that $\eta_k(t_k,x_k) \to \eta(t,x)$.
 Since $\eta_k(t_k,x_k) \in \partial \Omega$ for all $k$, we must also have that $\eta(t,x) \in \partial \Omega$, and therefore $(t,x) \in C_{\eta}$.
 In the second case, in view of the fact that $E(\eta_k(t_k)) \le E_0$, \Cref{IFT} gives the existence of a minimal distance $r$ (which only depends on $E_0$) with the property that $|x_k - y_k| \ge r$.
 By the compactness of $\partial Q$, eventually extracting a further subsequence, we can assume that $y_k \to y \in \partial Q$.
 Reasoning as above, by the uniform convergence we see that $\eta(t, x) = \eta(t, y)$.
 Since necessarily $x \neq y$, we conclude that $(t, x) \in C_\eta$ also in this case.

 Finally, we note that for any $\varphi \in C_c(\Omega;\RR^n)$ we have $\varphi \circ \eta_k \to \varphi \circ \eta$ uniformly.
-This, together with the convergence of $\sigma_k \to \sigma$, implies that the action-reaction principle continues to hold in the limit. \end{proof}
+This, together with the convergence of $\sigma_k \weakstarto \sigma$, implies that the action-reaction principle continues to hold in the limit. \end{proof}

 \begin{rmk} An added difficulty in the proof is that we do not have continuity in time, but only Borel measurability.
-This makes justifying that $\sigma_k \weakto \sigma$ not an immediate consequence of the convergence $|\sigma_k| \weakto |\sigma|$.
+This makes justifying that $\sigma_k \weakstarto \sigma$ not an immediate consequence of the convergence $|\sigma_k| \weakstarto |\sigma|$.
 However, as shown above, continuity of the limit and uniform convergence can be used to justify this convergence.
 While these assumptions may not seem natural at first glance, we mention here that they arise from the construction of solutions to the quasistatic problem.
 To be precise, we will consider approximations that are piecewise constant and uniformly bounded in time and prove that these converge uniformly to a limiting deformation that is continuous in time. \end{rmk}

-\begin{rmk} \Cref{cc-cf} and \ref{compactness-cforce} are designed for higher order materials and the associated sense of convergence.
-In fact, the statement is not true if the convergence is not strong enough.
+\begin{rmk} \Cref{cc-cf} and \Cref{compactness-cforce} are designed for higher order materials and the associated sense of convergence.
+In fact, the statements are in general not true if the convergence is not strong enough.
 Specifically, if there is no pointwise convergence of $\nabla \eta_k$, then the limit measure might not lie in the contact set.
 Additionally, it is necessary to have a strong sense of convergence for the normal vector to guarantee that the limit measure is still pointing in the normal direction.
 Indeed, take $Q = [0,1]^2$ and consider a sequence of deformations such that

 for all $x_2 \in [0,1]$.
 This can be done in such a way that $\eta_k$ converges to some $\eta$ with

 in a sense that does not imply pointwise convergence of $\nabla \eta_k$, e.g., weakly in $W^{2,2}(Q;\RR^2)$.